52binge/52binge.blog.source/_posts/English/writing/shoppping-env-jobs.md

 It is true that online shopping has become more and more popular in our time.
 In my opinion, while this trend is not eco-friendly, it helps to create new job opportunities.

+> It is true that...has become more and more popular in our time

 ## 2. Body paragraph 1

 > online shopping is harmful to the environment